Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-use-stacks-connect-with-angular.md

 title: Angular Authenticator
 ---

-In this tutorial, you'll learn how to work with Stacks Connect when using [Angular](https://angular.io/) as your framework of choice.
-It builds on what you've learnt in the [Authentication Overview](/build-apps/authentication).
+In this tutorial, you'll learn how to work with Stacks Connect using [Angular](https://angular.io/) as your framework of choice.
+It builds on your knowledge in the [Authentication Overview](/build-apps/authentication).

 :::note
 This article presumes some familiarity with [Angular](https://angular.io/), as well as [Reactive Extensions (RxJS)](https://rxjs.dev/).